• Skip to primary navigation

 This is a big deal.
 I have made him countless marinaras, pestos, puttanesca, cream sauces, manicotti from scratch.
 But this recipe is the winner.

-You will love the rich, creamy sauce tempered by the bright, concentrated tomato paste, lightly sweet shallots, salty pancetta, and savory garlic.
-Parsley adds just a bit of freshness and earthiness to this wonderfully comforting dish.
+You will love the rich, creamy tomato sauce tempered by the bright, concentrated tomato paste, lightly sweet shallots, salty pancetta, and savory garlic.
+The cream and tomato combine to create a super creamy and comforting, balanced flavor.

 I recommend using a high-quality tomato paste and full-fat heavy cream for this dish.
 It's not the time to cut corners - commit to the decadence!
 I use double-concentrated tomato paste and regular heavy cream.